Directors

 From planning and design, through financing and construction, and up to current operations – Reading Hydro has been run by its brilliant volunteers.
 Here are some of the people who’ve helped Reading Hydro all the way, and deserve particular thanks.
 They’ve been actively involved from the early days and continue in volunteer roles today.

-Tony Cowling, Founder director, currently Technical consultant, Clearance trainer, Repair lead
+Tony Cowling, Founder, currently Technical consultant, Clearance lead and Repair lead

 “I’m incredibly happy that the wider teams of volunteers were able to make the hydro project happen and that volunteers continue to run, manage and develop it.”